 Some hybrid structures blend private equity features with the protective characteristics of hedge funds.
 A boutique firm might create a capital pool company (CPC) to float APOs (alternative public offerings) on the Toronto stock exchange.

 APOs are quick and less expensive than IPOs; perfect for taking African corporations public, good for an investor seeking transparency.
-Or, they might create a “pledge fund” to protect an investor’s capital before, during and after the placement of capital.
-Pledge funds take a portfolio approach to investing and go to great lengths to find proprietary opportunities to present to their investors.
+Or, they might create a “pledge fund” to protect an investor’s capital before, during, and after the placement of capital.
+Pledge funds take a portfolio approach to invest and go to great lengths to find proprietary opportunities to present to their investors.

 Take for example a recent opportunity in Ghana where an existing salt producer and marketer is seeking US investment.
 This unpublicized opportunity would be welcomed in an investment portfolio.
 Salt is a steady, well-documented reliable commodity.